Link-Jon/Link-CC/README.md

+--Todo
+--Make actually accurate lol
+--this one kinda sucks

 # CC-OSish
 So, this is just an attempt to make some quality of life improvements to CC. thats it really.